Resetting-induced instability in queues fed by a search process in an interval: Introduction

 The target-centric model has been explored recently by allowing a search process to return to its initial position to reload and restart the search after finding the target \cite{bressloff_search-and-capture_2019}.
 The total time it takes the particle to unload the cargo, return to the initial position, and reload is described by the \textit{refractory period} $\hat{\tau}$.
 This refractory period can be treated as a random variable with probability density function $\varphi(\hat{\tau})$ and mean $\tauc$.
 This is illustrated in Fig.~\ref{fig:SaC}~(a).
 The repetition of these steps is commonly known as a search-and-capture process and has been explored in different scenarios \cite{bressloff_search-and-capture_2019, bressloff_target_2020, bressloff_first-passage_2021}.

 The search-and-capture process produces a sequence of delivery times, which we refer to as burst events; see Fig.~\ref{fig:SaC}~(a).
-As time progresses, the number of bursts increases, and resources begin to accumulate in the target.
-To counterbalance the buildup in the number of resources, we assume that the target is consuming the available, accumulated resources.
-With this additional assumption, the number of resources in the target can be tracked using a queuing process \cite{bressloff_queueing_2020, giral-barajas_stochastic_2025}, see Fig.~\ref{fig:SaC}~(b).
-A queueing process models the number of randomly arriving customers in a system with a fixed number of servers, each providing service at a random time \cite{bhat_introduction_2015}.
-Therefore, the resources in the target are mapped to the customers in the queueing process.
+As time progresses, the cumulative number of bursts increases, and resources begin to accumulate at the target.
+To counterbalance this buildup, we assume that the target consumes the accumulated resources via a fixed number of consumption channels.
+These dynamics can be mapped onto a queueing process \cite{bressloff_queueing_2020, giral-barajas_stochastic_2025}.
+In this analogy, each burst event is identified with the arrival of a customer, while resource consumption is identified with service completion in the queue.
+The target itself plays the role of the queueing system, and its consumption channels play the role of servers, each removing resources after a random service (consumption) time \cite{bhat_introduction_2015}.
+Consequently, the number of accumulated resources at the target at any given time is equivalent to the number of customers in the queueing system; see Fig.~\ref{fig:SaC}~(b).
+This mapping allows us to describe resource accumulation in terms of a queue whose arrival process is determined by the search-and-capture dynamics and whose service process is determined by the consumption times.

 A queueing system is determined by its maximum capacity, the queue discipline---referring to the order in which customers receive their service---, the customers' arrival distribution, the customers' service distribution, and the number of servers \cite{allen_probability_1978}.
 Under the additional assumptions that the target has an infinite capacity and a \textit{first-come, first-served} (FCFS) discipline, a queue process can be described using Kendall's shorthand notation $A/B/c$, where $A$ describes the inter-arrival time distribution, $B$ the service time distribution, and $c$ the number of servers \cite{kendall_stochastic_1953}.
 When the accumulated resources are being consumed by a finite number, $c<\infty$, of service stations with exponential service time distribution---i.e., Markovian service times---, the number of resources within a target being delivered by a search-and-capture process can be modeled with a $G/M/c$ system \cite{giral-barajas_stochastic_2025}.
 Here $G$ denotes a general (non-Markovian) inter-arrival time distribution, $\mathcal{F}_{0}(t)$, determined by the search-and-capture process, and $M$ denotes Markovian service times.
 This mapping allows us to study the long-term behavior of the number of resources in the target by leveraging the wide range of results from classical queuing theory, in particular those from the $G/M/c$ system.